JoinCODED/WS-React-M6-Mobx-Complex-Data/02_Bakeries/03_Loading.md

    }
    ```

-Let's check our website, we have our `Loadinggg`, but at some point when the data is received we need to turn it tot `false`!
+Let's check our website, we have our `Loadinggg` text, but at some point when the data is received we need to turn it to `false`!

 9. Now in `fetchBakeries`, after fetching the data from the backend **and** saving it in `this.bakeries`, we will set `this.loading` to `false`.
 So it will **only** be set to `false` when the data is received.
 Genius right?!